 Ano Institute of Arts and Knowledge: Take a closer look at African heritage through the lens of Ghanaian historian and filmmaker, Nana Oforiatta-Ayim.

-- Day 5: Travel to Kumasi via Trashy Bags & Cacao Farm
+- Day 5: Travel to Kumasi via Trashy Bags & Yaa Asentewaa Shrine

 First up, a lesson in sustainability and how one Ghanaian organization is changing the game.
-Then, appease your sweet tooth during a cacao farm tour.
+Then, marvel at the Yaa Asentewa Shrine, one of the last surviving examples of Ashanti Empire architecture.

 - Tour the Trashy Bags factory to learn how single-use plastic is being recycled and turned into handbags, gifts, and more.

-- Day 6: Museums, Shrines, and Cloth-Making Workshops
+- Day 6: Cacao Farm, Manhyia Palace, and Cloth-Making Demonstrations

 - Visit Manhyia Palace, a museum dedicated to Ashanti history and their resistance to British colonialism.